NCATSTranslator/ReasonerAPI/ImplementationGuidance/MigrationGuides/MigrationAndImplementationGuide2-0.md

 * `attributes`: minItems 1, otherwise the same as previous `attribute_constraints`
 * `qualifiers`: simplified format to an array of objects but preserved previous behavior.
 Each object represents a qualifier-set, and multiple objects/sets have an `OR` relationship.
 Within an object, the keys are the "qualifier-type-ids" and their values are the "qualifier values".
 Multiple key/value pairs in one object/set have an `AND` relationship.

+**NOTE on SUBCLASSING**: we haven't decided yet how QEdge constraints work with subclassing.
+For now, QEdge constraints should only apply to the bound Edges (constructed in subclassing cases), NOT to the bound Edge's support_graph edges.
+QNode constraints also has this ambiguity/confusion with subclassing.

 <details><summary>The same QEdge in 2.0 would look like this (click to expand)</summary>
 <p>